The best hotels in Khorog

 Serena Guesthouse in Shokhdara District at $55-85/night offers more character without much more spend.
 The Shokhdara river runs nearby and the neighborhood feels local in a way City Center doesn't.
 Budget travelers should also factor in food. eating at the Central Bazaar keeps daily costs under $10, whereas hotel dining quickly doubles that.

-Khorog's best neighborhoods
+Khorog's best hotel regions

 Start in Khorog city itself.
 The Botanical Garden Area and Lenin Street give you access to everything without the noise.
 If you're pushing into the Wakhan or Bartang valleys, plan your bases carefully. distances here eat your days fast.